 Grant season is upon us!
-We’ve already seen a handful of funding opportunity announcements (FOAs) from the Substance Abuse & Mental Health Services Administration (SAMHSA): American Indian and Alaska Native ATTC Program, Family Treatment Drug Courts, Opioid State Targeted Response TA, Opioid State Targeted Response Supplement, and most recently the Offender Reentry Program.
+We’ve already seen a handful of funding opportunity announcements (FOAs) from the Substance Abuse & Mental Health Services Administration (SAMHSA): American Indian and Alaska Native ATTC Program, Family Treatment Drug Courts, Opioid State Targeted Response TA, Opioid State Targeted Response Supplement, and most recently the MAT – Prescription Drug and Opioid Addiction.

 During the podcast, we discuss the following: